happyfeetfollowme/tdccp-ecommerce-platform/Requirement and Design/prd.md

 *   **Authentication:**
     *   Users can register and log in using their Discord account (OAuth2).
 *   **Account Management:**
     *   **Order History:** Users can view a list of their past and current orders, including order status and details.
+Users can cancel orders that are in "Processing" or "Waiting for Payment" status.
     *   **Personal Information:** Users can manage their personal information, including their shipping addresses.

 ### 3.2.
 Backend (Admin Panel)